Corporate Governance Framework

 Bonuses are linked to performance within a single fiscal year and can fluctuate between 0% and 200% (target: 100%) depending on the level of achievement of the performance targets.
 Bonuses are determined by multiplying the monthly remuneration by the base number of months (8 months) and the percentage of target achieved.

-The indicators that affect shareholder returns and the indicators that reflect actual performance should be used when calculating the percentage of target achieved.
-Therefore, “profit attributable to owners of parent” and “profit attributable to owners of parent after adjustment” of the Company’s consolidated results, and “operating profit” and “operating profit after adjustment” of the Energy business results are used as performance indicators with a weight of 25% each.
+The indicators that affect shareholder returns and the indicators that reflect the actual performance should be used when calculating the percentage of target achieved.
+Therefore, the Company’s consolidated results, “profit attributable to owners of parent” and “profit attributable to owners of parent after adjustment” are selected to be used as performance indicators with the weight of 50% each.

-The fiscal 2023 performance target for the bonus calculation process was set based on the fiscal 2023 results forecast (disclosed in May 2023), and the resulting percentage of target achieved was 152%.
+The fiscal 2024 performance target for the bonus calculation process was set based on projections of the fiscal 2024 results (disclosed in May 2024), and the resulting percentage of target achieved was 121%.
 The results of each performance indicator to calculate the percentage of target achieved are as follows.

 Results for Each Performance Indicator for Bonuses

-• “Profit attributable to owners of parent after adjustment” and “operating profit of the Energy business after adjustment” are calculated by adding or subtracting temporary gain/loss, such as gain/loss on valuation of inventory, gain/loss on sale of fixed assets and shares, and loss by disasters, to or from profit attributable to owners of parent and operating profit of the Energy business.
+- “Profit attributable to owners of parent after adjustment” is calculated by adding or subtracting temporary gain/loss, such as gain/loss on valuation of inventory, gain/loss on sale of fixed assets and shares, and loss by disasters, to or from profit attributable to owners of parent.

 Matters Concerning Share-based Remuneration

-Flowchart of Share Remuneration with Regard to the Period of the Third Medium-Term Management Plan
+Flowchart of Share Remuneration with Regard to the Period of the Fourth Medium-Term Management Plan

 Selection of Independent Auditor